mpox

-The re-emergence of monkeypox has opened dialogue surrounding the management of infectious waste.
-There is currently little information on the transmission of monkeypox within healthcare settings, so to minimise the risk of contact, enforcing proper waste management protocol is imperative.
+The re-emergence of Mpox has opened dialogue surrounding the management of infectious waste.
+There is currently little information on the transmission of Mpox within healthcare settings, so to minimise the risk of contact, enforcing proper waste management protocol is imperative.

 As outlined in the Multilateral Agreement M347 under section 1.5.1 of ADR, a temporary derogation of Paragraph 2.2.62.1.4.1, Section 3.2.1.
-(Table A, Dangerous Goods List) and Chapter 4.1 of ADR, infectious substances contaminated with monkeypox, excluding monkeypox cultures, can be transported under UN 3373 or UN 3291 as appropriate.
+(Table A, Dangerous Goods List) and Chapter 4.1 of ADR, infectious substances contaminated with Mpox, excluding Mpox cultures, can be transported under UN 3373 or UN 3291 as appropriate.

 What is UN 3373 and UN 3291?